statechannels/website/server/docs/getting-started.md

 ## Introduction

-Counterfactual is a development framework that makes it easy to build dapps on Ethereum using generalized state channels.
-State channels are an “off-chain” or “layer 2” technique that allow your dapp to be instant and gas-cheap, while still retaining the security of an on-chain application. [https://www.counterfactual.com/statechannels/](https://www.counterfactual.com/statechannels/)
+Counterfactual is a development framework that makes it easy to build dapps on Ethereum that take advanatge of state channels.
+State channels are an “off-chain” or “layer 2” technique that allow your dapp to be instant and fee-less, while still retaining the security of an on-chain application.

-State channels are particularly useful for any dapp that manages turn-based conditional transactions between a fixed set of users.
-For instance, a dapp where users play a game against each other for money.
+State channels are particularly useful for any dapp that relies on turn-based state updates between a fixed set of users that conditionally execute a transaction based on that state.
+For instance, a board game dapp where users take turns making moves on the board until a winner emerges and is rewarded with some money.

-In this guide, we’ll build a simple game dapp using the Counterfactual framework.
-The game is called High Roller: a dice game where two users stake ETH, then roll two dice, with the higher roll taking all of the staked money.
+In this guide, we’ll build a simple game using the Counterfactual framework.
+The game is called High Roller: a dice game where two users stake ETH, roll two dice, and the one with the higher roll wins all of the staked money.

 To streamline the guide, we’ve built a bot to automatically accept requests to play High Roller; this means you only have to code the UI for the first player (the one who proposes to play the game).